shervinea/cheatsheet-translation/tr/refresher-linear-algebra.md

 **49. Gradient ― Let f:Rm×n→R be a function and A∈Rm×n be a matrix.
 The gradient of f with respect to A is a m×n matrix, noted ∇Af(A), such that:**

-&#10230; Gradiyent ― f:Rm×n→R bir fonksiyon ve A∈Rm×n bir matris olsun. f nin A ya göre gradiyenti m×n tipinde bir matristir, ve ∇Af(A) ile gösterilir:
+&#10230; Gradyan ― f:Rm×n→R bir fonksiyon ve A∈Rm×n bir matris olsun. f nin A ya göre gradyanı m×n tipinde bir matristir, ve ∇Af(A) ile gösterilir:

 <br>

 **50. Remark: the gradient of f is only defined when f is a function that returns a scalar.**

-&#10230; Uyarı: f fonksiyonunun gradiyenti yalnızca f skaler döndüren bir fonksiyon ise tanımlıdır.
+&#10230; Dipnot: f fonksiyonunun gradyanı yalnızca f skaler döndüren bir fonksiyon ise tanımlıdır.

 <br>